-Chiral GC (Gas Chromatography) is a separation technique used to separate enantiomers—molecules that are mirror images of each other—based on their interaction with a chiral stationary phase.
-Different enantiomers of a compound can have distinct biological effects, and that is the reason separation and control of unwanted isomers is essential in Active pharmaceutical ingredients (APIs) […]
+Chiral Gas Chromatography (Chiral GC) is a powerful separation technique used to resolve enantiomers—molecules that are non-superimposable mirror images of each other—based on their differential interactions with a chiral stationary phase.
+Because different enantiomers of a compound can exhibit distinct biological activities, separating and controlling unwanted isomers is critical in the development of Active Pharmaceutical […]

-Chiral GC (Gas Chromatography) is a separation technique used to separate enantiomers—molecules that are mirror images of each other—based on their interaction with a chiral stationary phase.
+Chiral Gas Chromatography (Chiral GC) is a powerful separation technique used to resolve enantiomers—molecules that are non-superimposable mirror images of each other—based on their differential interactions with a chiral stationary phase.

 Chiral GC is a powerful technique used to separate and analyse volatile chiral pharmaceuticals.